theochem/horton/doc/dev_getting_started.rst

 bad idea to follow some guidelines to guarantee the quality of the program.
 It may feel a bit frustrating in the beginning, but it avoids a lot of frustration in the long run.
-These guidelines assume you are familiar with the revision system, with python in general, and know how to test to code. (vide infra)
+These guidelines assume you are familiar with the revision system, with Python in general, and know how to test to code. (vide infra)

 1. **Write validation routines for new pieces of code.
 Commit new code and tests in one patch.**